June 23rd – July 10th, 2024

 “The MNDI was amazing!
 I got everything that I wanted out of a debate camp’s individual attention from the lab leaders, theory instruction that made sense, and plenty of evidence.
 More importantly, the MNDI taught me about both the value of research and how to research efficiently.
 I learned more about argument construction at the MNDI than I did at any other point in my career.
 I loved it and I would (and did) recommend it to anyone I was coaching.”

-The total fee for the MNDI is $3000.
-This fee covers the full cost of tuition, housing in the Residence Hall, the Dining Room Plan, and lab copying fees.
+Fees for the 2024 MNDI are $3300.
 Admitted applicants must submit a $500 deposit within one week after notification of admission.
-The balance of payment is due no later than June 1.
+The balance of payment is due no later than May 1st.

 Students are admitted on primarily a first-apply basis, so early application is strongly advised.
 A letter of recommendation is not required prior to admission to the MNDI.